Team Zenko Go: Season 2 (2022)

+A friendly skunk's keeping Donna and her dog awake at night — and messing up her deliveries.
+Jax and friends help Rona prepare for the town's big party.

 Release

 Team Zenko Go was globally released on March 15, 2022, on Netflix.
 A trailer was released on February 17, 2022.
 Originally slated for a July 11 release, a second season released on August 8, 2022.